Improving thermodynamic bounds using correlations

-and then numerically optimize the parameters $a_k$, $b_k$ such that $\chi(z,\tilde{z})^2$ is maximal for the given trajectory data.
+and then numerically optimize the parameters $a_k$, $b_k$ such that $\chi(J,\tilde{Z})^2$ is maximal for the given trajectory data.
 Here we use $K = 10$; further increasing of the number of parameters provides no notable improvement.
 The numerical optimization is done using Mathematica's \texttt{NMaximize} command.
 The result are the empty orange squares in the bottom-left panel of Fig.~\ref{fig-motor-freq}.
-As can be seen, the observable $\bar{z}$ is not truly optimal, so that some improvement of the lower bound on entropy production is possible.
-However, the heuristic choice $\bar{z}$ already provides a useful estimate without the need for any parameter optimization.
+As can be seen, the observable $\bar{Z}$ is not truly optimal, so that some improvement of the lower bound on entropy production is possible.
+However, the heuristic choice $\bar{Z}$ already provides a useful estimate without the need for any parameter optimization.
 Finally, the bottom-right panel shows $\eta$ as a function of the asymmetry parameter $\alpha$.
 As was shown in Ref.~\cite{Kaw14} the motor can operate without internal dissipation close to $\alpha = 0$, whereas other values of $\alpha$ result in a finite amount of internal dissipation.
 Since this difference is most pronounced at low activity, we choose $W_0$ such that the velocity remains constant at $v = 0.65 v_\text{max}$ for all values of $\alpha$; this corresponds to $W_0 \tau_v \approx 10^{-2}$ in the top-left panel.
 While in this regime of low activity, neither bound is saturated, \eqref{TUR-corr} does yield a considerable improvement over the TUR.
-Interestingly, neither bound shows a pronounced dependence on $\alpha$, which indicates that their tightness is not related to the amount of internal vs. external dissipation.
-In summary, we find that the TUR is generally not tight for this model, which mirrors the behavior in other types of molecular motors \cite{Hwa18}.
-Viewed on its own, this would suggest that $\text{F}_1$-ATPase is not efficient at saturating the bound set by the TUR.
-However, when we take into account the correlations between the velocity and its local mean value in \eqref{TUR-corr}, the resulting inequality is almost saturated.
-Thus, in reality, the motor operates close to the limit permitted by the thermodynamic bound in the biologically relevant parameter regime.
+Interestingly, neither bound shows a pronounced dependence on $\alpha$, which indicates that their tightness, at least for this model, is not related to the amount of internal vs. external dissipation.